Luther ‘Tony’ French -- St. Matthews

 Funeral services will be held at 2:30 p.m.
 Thursday, Dec.
 1, at First Baptist Church, 1240 Russell St., Orangeburg.
 The Rev. Jerry French and the Rev. Ryan Tucker will be officiating.
 Burial will follow at Crestlawn Memorial Gardens, 4830 Columbia Road, Orangeburg.

-The family will receive friends from 7 to 9 p.m.
+The family received friends from 7 to 9 p.m.
 Wednesday, Nov.
 30, at Thompson Funeral Home Chapel, 1012 Whitman St., Orangeburg.

+Honored to serve as pallbearers are Joey Sabine, Logan Smith, Evyn Smith, Jordan Johnson, Marcos Contreras, Carter Johnson, David Martin and Eric Joyner.

+Tony was born on May 30, 1955, in Orangeburg.
+He was the son of the late George “Pete” and Lettie French.
+He was a graduate of Orangeburg-Wilkinson High School.
+He fell in love and married his high school sweetheart, then he became a devoted father of three children.
+He taught his children to love nature and the outdoors by taking them camping, fishing and sometimes hunting.
+He instilled in his children “a strong sense of right and wrong,” to be well-mannered, well-behaved and have a sense of family.
+He believed in working hard to take care of his family.
+He was a pipefitter by trade, which is a dangerous job.
+He placed his life on the line daily for his family.

 Please sign the family’s online guest book at www.thompsonfh.net.